 Much of that period was as principal of the College overseeing a diverse range of educational programs and the extensive 2250ha farm enterprises.

 He busied himself learning about vocational education, undertaking a course work postgraduate degree and a research degree in education but was eventually drawn back to a study about how the natural world and humanity meet through a PhD in environmental history of the Paterson Valley at the University of Newcastle.

 This was underpinned by his long time involvement in local history and his life through floods, droughts, storms and blistering summers in the Paterson Valley.

 Cameron has written various books published through the Paterson Historical Society and Tocal’s CB Alexander Foundation.
 These are available through those respective organisations.

-He has also written papers and articles on various topics and these are listed.
+He has also written papers and articles on various topics – view/download list of papers.

 “The Magic Valley” reflects Cameron’s PhD but is more related to his experiences in the Valley and knowledge gained through local history and by interviewing many long time residents.